Riversamet/CNN_Image_Classification/README.md

 Four different CNNs are built, trained, and evaluated in this project.
 The first two consist of three convolutional layers with a pooling layer after each, flattening to reshape the final hidden layer to one dimension, a dense layer for final classification, and a softmax activation function in the dense layer to provide probabilities of sign type for each image by the model.

-One of these CNNs also contains data augmentation for the training set.
+One of these CNNs also applies data augmentation to the training set: random rotation (±0.08 of a turn, about ±29°), zoom (10%), contrast (20%), and translation (up to 20% in each direction).

 The other two CNNs are based on Google's MobileNetV2 (MNV2) available directly from TensorFlow.
 One is simply the base model with no trainable parameters, followed by global pooling and a final dense layer for classification, and the other has the same structure but with the final 10 layers being trainable.